 “You only won because you started tickling me.
 That’s foul play”

 “Nothing foul about it.
 You were laughing your head off” A chuckle came from Cheyenne.

 “Just because I laughed, doesn’t mean that it was fair.
-We’ll see how you do when tickling is off the table” Lillian shrugged as if her friend could see her.
+We’ll see how you do when tickling is off the table” Alexis shrugged as if her friend could see her.

 “I’ll just poke you instead”

 “Noted, guess I’ll just have to stop you” The pair giggled at their taunts to each other before it died down “So will you come out with me or not?”
 Cheyenne asked one final time.

 “I guess, where do you want to meet up?”